When an executive disagrees with a proposal or approach, the situation can go in two directions:

 It’s almost as if the exec is saying, “I don’t want to criticize, but I’m willing — when pushed — to overreact.”
 No one would intentionally choose this as a mode of operation, but many senior people actually subscribe to it.

 Of course, it’s best for everyone if the exec shares her views early on while she is still relatively calm and the team’s mistakes and missteps are still correctable and recoverable.
-Once the situation gets amped-up, it’s likely that certain undesirable patterns will have gone uncorrected for so long that they become entrenched, cause a lot of damage, and aren’t easy to fix.
+Once the situation gets amped up, undesirable patterns that have gone uncorrected for too long can become entrenched, cause a lot of damage, and resist repair.

 Read and Heed the Warning Signs